Nebulaevo/Paon/documentation/getting-started/2-structure.md

     - **`client/assets/`**\
         *This folder contains all the client assets for all built websites*

-        *In production, the content of this folder should be served for any request to `/assets/...` for any of the registered websites (Paon prod server does not serve static assets).*
+        *In production, the content of this folder should be served for any request under the `/assets/...` path, for any of the registered websites (Paon prod server does not serve static assets).*

     - ...